Scoliosis surgery - child

 During the 2 weeks before the surgery:

 - If your child smokes, they need to stop.
 People who have spine fusion and keep smoking do not heal as well.
-Ask the doctor for help.
+Ask the surgeon for help.

-- Ask your child's doctor which medicines you should still give your child on the day of the surgery.
+- Ask your child's surgeon which medicines you should still give your child on the day of the surgery.

-- Let the doctor know right away when your child has any cold, flu, fever, herpes breakout, or other illness before the surgery.
+- Let the surgeon know right away when your child has any cold, flu, fever, herpes breakout, or other illness before the surgery.